How to (actually) achieve 1:1 marketing personalization in 2025

 - "We have tons of data but don't know what to do with it."

-We can do better — and in 2025, brands will have to deliver a personalized customer experience to thrive survive.
+We can do better — and in 2025, brands will have to deliver a personalized customer experience to survive.

 Why personalized customer marketing matters more than ever